Email & SMS marketing so good, it’s boring

 4. Block traffic from specific countries

-1. You are moderately or highly certain that spam traffic is coming from these countries
+• You’re moderately or highly certain that spam traffic is coming from these countries

-2. You are moderately or highly confident that this traffic won’t convert to paying customers
+• You’re moderately or highly confident that this traffic won’t convert to paying customers

 5. Use a third-party app

-Sometimes, it’s better to delegate other responsibilities so that you can focus on the main activity of your business—getting more customers, more sales, and keeping those customers happy.
+Sometimes, it’s better to delegate other responsibilities so that you can focus on the main activity of your business — getting more customers, more sales, and keeping those customers happy.

-There are various apps or plugins you can add to your online store that will help block spam signups, and won’t require you to do any manual work (and potentially break something on your website).
+There are various apps or plugins you can add to your online store that will help block spam signups and won’t require you to do any manual work (and potentially break something on your website).

 If you’re on Shopify, for example, you can use apps like Shop Protector to stop spam signups and fake accounts.